 Update: if you are interested in other reading apps, I recommend TangoRisto or Mondo – both are free and improve upon a lot of the issues I had with this app!

-Today I would like to introduce Cooking Papa (クッキングパパ), a long-running manga series created by Tochi Ueyama.
+Today I would like to introduce the manga Cooking Papa (クッキングパパ), created by Tochi Ueyama.

 Author: Tochi Ueyama (うえやまとち)